elaine-bai727/REUWebsite/_pages/research.md

 <br>
 ### Poster
 Here is the poster that was presented at the 245th Meeting of the American Astronomical Society: [Poster](https://aas245-aas.ipostersessions.com/?s=55-F0-8A-B5-A5-F0-22-F7-1F-52-56-72-43-15-50-7C).
+### Acknowledgements
+The Coudé data and the data analysis used in the this project tools were provided by Ben Tofflemire <br>
+This project was funded by the Lewis College of Science and Letters Summer Undergraduate Research Fellowship at the Illinois Institute of Technology